-Are natural rubber soothers safe?
+Are organic soothers safe?

-Materials used in the natural rubber dummy
+Materials used in an organic rubber dummies

-The trees are en eco-friendly sustainable source of rubber and are produced from a seed which is grown for approximately 18 months.
+The Natursutten pacifier is made from 100% pure natural rubber.
+They are made from liquid rubber milk from the Hevea tree located in Malaysia.
+The trees are an eco-friendly sustainable source of rubber and are produced from a seed that is grown for 18 months.
 The seeds are then planted on a plantation where they are left for 7 years before the white sap latex is collected.
 This is done by tapping the tree

 There are two styles of the Natursutten dummies, these being the original and butterfly types.

-Natursutten Rounded v’s Orthodontic
+Rounded v’s Orthodontic

+The difference is that the rounded and orthodontic nipples are different shapes.
+Physically a rounded pacifiers nipple is a round shape while an orthodontic nipple is round on one side and flat on the other.
 Which soother is better for you will be determined how your baby takes to it.
 Some babies will prefer the rounded shape while others have a preference to the orthodontic nipple.
 They may need to try both to see which they prefer.

-Sizes of the original rubber dummy
+Sizes of the organic rubber dummy

-Packaging of baby soother
+Packaging of the baby soother

 The packaging in Australia uses soy ink in delicate colours to identify the styles of newborn dummies.
 The rounded dummy comes in a mint green box while the orthodontic dummy is in a purple box.
 It is important that there is no wastage so the Manufacturers minimise the use of the packaging as much as possible.